ioanamatac/House-Project-Angular/README.md

 ## General Info
 ### Screenshot
 ![Image text](./src/HouseApp..jpg)
-(The electric devices in the house)
+The electric devices in the house.

 Project carried out following the course Develop Web Applications with Angular followed at OpenClassrooms (https://openclassrooms.com)
 * A few words about the app: